 Do you pay attention when you visit your local coffee shop?
 Can you observe the person who fills your mug or places the lid on your paper cup?
 Does that person wear disposable gloves?
-We are constantly surprised to observe someone take your money at the cash register, turn around and grab a paper cup by sticking their fingers inside and on the lip of the cup and then fill it with coffee and push the plastic lid down with the same hand that grabs your cash.
-Are you at all concerned about germs on your coffee cup lid by such behavior?
+Are the gloves changed between customers?
+We are constantly surprised to observe someone take money at the cash register, turn around and grab a paper cup by sticking their fingers inside and on the lip of the cup and then fill it with coffee and push the plastic lid down with the same hand that grabs cash.
+Are you at all concerned about norovirus or bacterial germs on your coffee cup lid by such behavior?

 The War Over Germs:

 Americans are passionate about germs.
 As with so many other topics these days, there appear to be two polarized camps.
 Germophobes hate shaking hands.
-They use hand sanitizer all day long and scrub their kitchen counters with disinfectant.
+They wash their hands a lot, use hand sanitizer during the day and scrub their kitchen counters with disinfectant.
 When they go out, they try to avoid touching doorknobs and elevator buttons.

 On the other side, you have the unconcerned.
 They don’t worry about germs.
 Shaking hands or hugging is welcome.
-They wash their hands infrequently and rarely disinfect anything.
+Face masks are forbidden.
+If food drops on the floor they rely on the 5-second rule.
+That is, if you pick it up within 5 seconds, there’s no need to worry.
+These folks wash their hands infrequently.
+They rarely, if ever, wash fruit and never disinfect anything.

 Germs On Your Coffee Cup Lid?